 The Basic Self-Defense for Women RAD program at Reynolds is taught by Reynolds Police employees who have been certified through RAD Systems, INC. The instructor staff includes male and female instructors.
-A female instructor will be present at all Reynolds RAD classes; male instructors will not practice or demonstrate any RAD techniques with participants.
-All male instructors are sworn law-enforcement officers.
+All instructors are sworn, law-enforcement officers.

 What are the age requirements of RAD?

-RAD at Reynolds accepts students as young as 17 years old.
-There is no age cap on students.
+RAD at Reynolds accepts students as young as 16 years old.
 Parental waivers MUST be completed by any woman under the age of 18 who wishes to attend RAD.